 Instructions

-2. Melt the butter in a large skillet, then add the onion, celery, salt, pepper and thyme.
+- Melt the butter in a large skillet, then add the onion, celery and salt.
 Cook for 10 minutes until the vegetables are soft.
 Remove the skillet from the heat and let cool.

-3. In a large bowl, beat the eggs with the half and half, reserved pineapple juice, brown sugar, vanilla extract, cinnamon, and parsley.
-Stir in the drained pineapple, almonds, and the cooled onions and celery from the skillet.
+- In a large bowl, beat the eggs with the half and half, pineapple, brown sugar, vanilla extract, cinnamon, and parsley.
+Stir in the almonds and the cooled onions and celery from the skillet.

-4. Add the toasted brioche to the bowl and toss gently until all the bread is combined with the egg mixture.
+- Add the toasted bread cubes to the bowl and toss gently until all the bread is combined with the egg mixture.

-6. Turn oven up to 400, remove the foil from the baking dish and bake the stuffing uncovered for another 20 minutes until inside of stuffing is cooked through and top of stuffing is brown.
+- Remove the foil from the baking dish and bake the stuffing uncovered for another 25 minutes until the top of stuffing is brown.

 We made this last year and it was delicious!
 It’s a great vegetarian option to serve along with your sausage stuffing recipe!